edthena/policies/terms.md

 3. USER CONTENT
 ---------------

-The Sites and Service permit the submission of videos, images, recordings or other communications (such as commentary on other users content) submitted by User ("User Submission(s)") and the hosting, sharing, and/or publishing of such User Submission(s) (which may be subject to fees).
+The Service permits the submission of videos, images, recordings or other communications (such as commentary on other users content) submitted by User ("User Submission(s)") and the hosting, sharing, and/or publishing of such User Submission(s) (which may be subject to fees).